 By March 1937 the 120 guinea sets had dropped in price to 80 guineas and the 95 guinea sets to 60 guineas and the frontal appearance of the 901 had been revised but the lower prices no longer included the cost of aerial installation.

-Two months later in May 1937 the model range was extended to include television, radio and gramophone.
+Two months later in May 1937 the model range was extended to include models incorporating television, radio and gramophone.
 Service information for the gramophone can be found here.
-This set carried the designation of Marconiphone Mastergram 703 and it was priced at 120 guineas with aerial included.
-The television picture was displayed on the mirror lid reflected from the same 12" CRT used in the 702, 900 and 901 models.
+The sets were the Marconiphone Mastergram 703 and the HMV 902, both priced at 120 guineas with aerial included.
+The television picture of the 703 was displayed on the mirror lid reflected from the same 12" CRT used in the 702, 900 and 901 models.
 Circuitry was again very similar to the earlier models but the CRT cage and the timebase and power supply chassis were mechanically more like those in the 702 and 901 rather than the 701 and 900 models.

-If we ignore the Marconiphone 708 projection receiver and other later sets then the last of those using the first generation circuitry was the Marconiphone 705 that appeared in the 1938 catalogue.
+If we ignore the Marconiphone 708 projection receiver that was really a non-starter then the last of those using the first generation circuitry was the Marconiphone 705 that appeared in the 1938 catalogue.
 This set was essentially the same as the HMV 900 but with a slightly different cabinet.
 It was priced without aerial installation at 80 guineas.
 On the assumption that the Marconiphone 701 had a higher manufacturing cost than the HMV 900 a possible reason for this model may have been to provide a set with the same capability as the 701 but appealing to Marconiphone customers whilst using up obsolete assemblies with a greater profit margin.